nik-cortez/log-analyzer/README.md

 ## Error Handling

-    - Displays "File not found" if the specified file does not exist.
+    - Displays "File not found" if the specified file does not exist
-    - Ignores blank lines in the log file.
+    - Ignores blank lines in the log file

 ## Future Improvements